magento/devdocs/src/guides/v2.4/release-notes/commerce-2-4-5.md

 <!--- MC-40432-->

-*  The `/rest/default/V1/returnsAttributeMetadata` endpoint now works correctly when the `rma_item` entity default attribute set ID differs from the default installation ID.
+*  The `GET /V1/returnsAttributeMetadata` endpoint now works correctly when the `rma_item` entity default attribute set ID differs from the default installation ID.
 Previously, this endpoint returned an empty result if these IDs differed.

 <!--- ACP2E-247-->